 Now semi-retired, I live full-time at my studio in the woods of Northwestern Wisconsin and create paintings of the fabulous wonders of nature, wildlife and people.
 While I admire plein-air painters, I prefer working indoors on several paintings at a time, using my photos to create compositions.
 Most of my works include frames designed and handcrafted by me, creating a total package.

 How did I get here?

 Simply, in the late ‘50s-early ‘60s, I chose a Fine Arts painting major at the Art Institute of Chicago.
 Shortly thereafter, I opened Nielsen Gallery and Frame Shop in Minneapolis’ Edina-Morningside area.

 Then in the mid-70s, I opened Master Framers when I purchased a vacant six-story warehouse in St. Paul’s Lowertown.
 In my 40-plus years in Lowertown, my staff and I developed 262 Studios—living and working lofts for artists—and created a national reputation for Master Framers—serving artists, museums, dealers and collectors.

-Along the way, I was actively involved in the development of Lowertown’s blossoming arts district and on the national scene with Professional Picture Framers Association.
+Along the way, I was involved in the development of Lowertown’s blossoming arts district and on the national scene with the Professional Picture Framers Association.